Configuring Failover in OpManager

 • Secondary Server IP: The IP address or host name of your secondary server.

 Note: Ensure that the empty folder is shared with both primary and secondary servers.
-Click here to learn how to share the folder with primary and secondary servers.
+Learn how to share the folder with primary and secondary servers in Windows and Linux.

 • Email address (optional): Receive notifications on failover self monitoring alerts, data synchronization alerts and secondary server takeover alerts.
 You can specify the email recipients to whom the notifications must be sent.
 You can specify multiple recipients by separating each email address by a comma.